lwhitelock/PartnerCenterLW/README.md

 # PartnerCenterLW

 This is a simple module that implements the New-PartnerAccessToken command for the secure application model.
 This allows MSPs to run the vast magority of M365 scripts without having to load the full module.
 This provides PSCore compatibility and stops the conflicts between Partner Centre and other modules.
+It is designed to be a drop in replacement only needing you to add LW to existing PartnerCenter references.

 # Installation instructions

 This module has been published to the PowerShell Gallery.
-Use the following command to install:

-    install-module PartnerCenterLW
+In your script edit:

+    "install-module PartnerCenter" to be "install-module PartnerCenterLW"
+    "import-module PartnerCenter" to be "import-module PartnerCenterLW"

+No other changes should be needed.

 # Usage